 Admission Requirements (for all programs)

-The class sizes are small with no more than 10 students per class in our clinic space, and no more than 20 students in our large classroom space.
+The class sizes are small with no more than 10 students per class.
 We feel it is important that our students get individual training with our instructors and that no student is left behind in the training.

 Our instructors are State Certified Massage Therapists, some with National Certifications and affiliations, with time-tested massage skills and diverse experiences.
 They all have successful massage practices for a combined 50 or more years, and have varying educational experiences in medical, education, psychology, kinesiology, physiology, or athletic training backgrounds.
 We are intensely passionate about teaching in the field of massage therapy and endearing anatomy geeks.
 We don’t provide a cookie cutter type of massage education, but rather honor individual learning styles and differences by tailoring the material to the students as much as possible.
 We can speed up or slow down a class as students require or desire.